gameguy37/Full_Stack_Project/app/assets/stylesheets/issues.md

 splash page responsive design
-center box stops at bottom: 0 instead of filling page Logout user dropdown
+center box stops at bottom: 0 instead of filling page Logout user dropdown bill title shouldh have message icon next to it when messages exist date expense added should be dependent on created at

-pending friendships need to resolve when friends are friends edit expense change delete buttons to "X" style split expense modal date expense added should be dependent on created at handle trying to add expense without any friends
+pending friendships need to resolve when friends are friends edit expense change delete buttons to "X" style split expense modal